opsschool/curriculum/filesystems_101.rst

 The number at the end of each drive maps to the partition on the drive.
 A partition refers to a fixed amount of space on the physical drive.
 Drives must have at least one partition.
-Depending on your specific needs, you might want more than one partition, but to start with, we’ll assume you just need one big partition.
+Depending on your specific needs, you might want more than one partition, but to start with, we'll assume you just need one big partition.

 Configuring your drive with partitions